awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request.md

 You can also create pull requests from **Branches** and **Code**\.

 1. Choose **Create pull request**\.
-![\[Creating a pull request from the Pull requests page in the AWS CodeCommit console.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-view.png)
+![\[Creating a pull request from the Pull requests page in the CodeCommit console.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-view.png)

 1. In **Create pull request**, in **Source**, choose the branch that contains the changes you want reviewed\.